ChenyingBao/Wei-kang-Wang.github.io/_pages/projects.md

 and time consuming thus not practical.
 We implemented the powerful learning ability of deep network to learn the approximation of the value-action function in order for more efficient autonomous driving systems.

-Data Mining: Customer Reviews of Hotels
+Data Mining: Customer Reviews of Hotels[[PDF]](http://Wei-kang-Wang.github.io/files/data-mining.pdf)
 ======
 * Columbia University, New York, NY, JAN./2018-MAY./2018
 * Course project of Statistical Learning